dotnet-foundation/website/input/about/election/campaign-2022/jeffrey-chilberto.md

 ## Who am I?

-My LinkedIn profile might show a bit of a mash up of developer, author, and speaker involved in several industries across several countries developing both business software and games.
-Though I value higher education having both a BSCS and MCSE, I also recognize formal education is not a replacement for real world experience and classroom learning is not for everyone.
+My LinkedIn profile shows a bit of a mash up of developer, author, and speaker.
+I've been involved in multiple industries across several countries developing both business software and games.
+Though I value higher education having both a BSCS and MCSE, I also recognize formal education is not a replacement for real world experience and classroom learning is not for everyone so I actively support opportunities to get kids and adults coding.
 On reflection then, I would say the only constant since 2002 is .Net!

+Outside of work, I am a father, husband, bass guitar player, and unfortunately target practice for many online games.

 ## How am I involved with the community?